shadows911/baruf/content/p/trace.md

 {
-	"title": "There's No Such Thing as the Trace",
-	"a": ["Alex Dunn"],
+	"title": "There&#8217;s no such thing as the Trace", "a": ["Alex Dunn"],
 	"date": "2013-05-15",
 	"t": [